 Words and pictures by Elana Emer

 So this photo essay speaks to that.
-The visuals are explorations of the theme around inequitable fashion coverage and what we take away from it, whether we like it or not.
+It explores themes around inequitable fashion coverage and what we take away from it, whether we like it or not.